 In cancer, environmental toxins and the products of your body’s own metabolism cause damage to the body because they are free radicals.
-Free radicals are highly reactive and they destroy cell membranes and DNA.
+Free radicals are highly reactive and destroy cell membranes and DNA.

 This is a major contributor to cancer.
-Cardiovascular diseases also caused by oxidation of cholesterol – and B vitamins help to reduce this.
+Cardiovascular diseases are also caused by oxidation of cholesterol – and B vitamins help to reduce this.
 Certain B vitamins like niacin also help to reduce levels of cholesterol, so that less of it can be oxidized.